• Skip to main content

 Understanding the Substitute for Return

 A substitute for return (SFR) is a tax return that the IRS files for you.
 They do this using internal information they already have on you, plus information they obtain from third parties, like employers, banks, and third-party payment processors (through the use of W-2s and 1099s).
+The IRS uses income reported on forms such as W-2s and 1099s, which typically reflect wages and other taxable income.
 As you can imagine, this results in a tax return filing that likely contains incomplete and/or out-of-date information.
 Generally, the IRS only issues a substitute for return if you haven’t filed for several years, but it can happen even if you’re just missing a single year.

 For example, if you got married, divorced, or had a child during the tax year subject to the SFR, the IRS can’t adjust your SFR to reflect this change.
+The IRS may assume a filing status of single or married filing separately, which can affect the calculation of your tax liability.
 This means the IRS will ignore any applicable tax deductions, credits, or exemptions that could lower your tax bill.

 At first glance, it might seem like the IRS is doing you a favor by filing a return for you, but they’re actually trying to get more money from you.
+The IRS’s SFR is a substitute tax return and is not the same as a return you file yourself.
 As if that’s not bad enough, because the IRS believes you never filed a required tax return, you’ll also be hit with interest and penalties.
+The IRS may rely on its own knowledge and such information as it can obtain to prepare the SFR.

 This sounds a bit unnerving and might motivate you to never miss another tax filing deadline.
 While this is a good thing, understand that the IRS doesn’t prepare and file an SFR the day after your tax return is due.
 Only after the original and extended due dates have passed, and the IRS’ efforts to contact you about the unfiled tax return have failed, will the IRS prepare and file an SFR.
 In practice, this usually means the IRS will mail you several notices about the missing tax return before filing an SFR.